Y7-11 Absence Line: 01625 627229 Sixth Form Absence Line: 01625 627228

 Year 11 mock examinations take place during the nine days immediately after the Christmas holiday, Monday 7th to Thursday 17th January.
 Revision materials are available via the “Revision” buttons on the “Subject Resources” tab, above.

 The exam timetable will be available here when it has been finalised.
 When not in an exam, students must go to normal timetabled lessons.
 These will be used for private study, so revision materials are a must.

 Click the button below to find out what seat you are sitting in for your exams.

 Note: You need to be logged into your Fallibroome Google (GMail) account to access the seating plans.
 If the link doesn’t work, click here to sign in to your Fallibroome account and then try again.

 Details will appear here later in the school year.

-Full exam timetables are available now from AQA and Edexcel:
+Full exam timetables are available now from AQA, Edexcel and OCR:

 In the summer term, a Fallibroome-specific timetable will be available below, showing times and rooms for only the exams relevant to our school.